 When you start working in Russia, your employer will register you for OMI and start making monthly contributions.
 Many employers also offer VHI coverage as part of their benefits package.
 This covers some treatments not included in OMI, such as dental care and some outpatient treatments.

 Individuals in Russia can also take out separate private health insurance plans.
 Private insurance entitles you to the full range of healthcare services.
-With private insurance, you will usually have to pay upfront and claim reimbursement from your insurance company.
+With private insurance, you generally have to pay upfront and claim reimbursement from your insurance company.

 Some insurance providers require pre-authorization, meaning that you must contact your insurance company before using medical services in Russia.

-Some of the largest private health insurance companies in Russia include:
+Some of the largest private health insurance companies in Russia include the following:

 If you are working in Russia, your employer will usually ensure you are properly registered for state healthcare in Russia.